waynesutton/better-todo/files.md

     - Space/e to mark todo as done
     - z to undo last completion
     - / or c to focus input
-    - ? to show keyboard shortcuts modal
+    - ? to show keyboard shortcuts modal with code block syntax reference
   - Hovered todo tracking for keyboard shortcuts
   - Auto-select hovered todo when not explicitly navigating
   - Clerk authentication integration: